cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 However, there are many cases where just a bare hash value is required, and for these cases common tags are useful.
-In one use case, these tags indicate elision in place of some other data structure.
+In one use case, these tags occur in a data structure that is specified to indicate elision by using one of these tags as an alternative to some other data structure.
 To enable agility, tags need to indicate the hash function used, preferably using the COSE algorithms registry as populated by
 {{RFC9054}}.